 Kurt Suzuki and Braves complete $1.5 million, 1-year deal

-Kurt Suzuki and the Atlanta Braves finalized their $1.5 million, one-year contract, giving the team another experienced catcher to share time with Tyler Flowers.
-The agreement was announced by the team on Monday after Suzuki passed his physical.
+Kurt Suzuki and the Atlanta Braves finalized their $1.5 million, one-year contract, giving the team another experienced catcher to share time with Tyler Flowers Kurt Suzuki and Braves complete $1.5 million, 1-year deal Kurt Suzuki and the Atlanta Braves finalized their $1.5 million, one-year contract, giving the team another experienced catcher to share time with Tyler Flowers Check out this story on USATODAY.com: http://usat.ly/2jOEvkE This Sept.
+10, 2016 photo shows Minnesota Twins catcher Kurt Suzuki fielding a ball in the ninth inning of a baseball game in Minneapolis.

 Add your comments below